-- Hybrid backup solutions.
-Hybrid backup affords users an added level of safety by storing sensitive information locally on hard drives, as well as in the cloud.
+- Hybrid backup solutions: Hybrid cloud storage affords users an added level of safety by storing sensitive information locally on hard drives, as well as in the cloud

 There are some extra considerations for businesses looking to store their data in the cloud.

-- Consider on-site private cloud options, that provide similar infrastructural and security advantages, without having to store your data off-site.
+- Consider on-site private cloud options: These provide similar infrastructural and security advantages, without having to store your data off-site

 Keeping your data safe